nilsonmolina/hercules/06-cretan-bull/README.md

  - press `"spacebar"` to play/pause the battle.
  - press `"q"` to slow down by 10 cycles.
  - press `"w"` to slow down by 1 cycle.
- - press `"e"` to speed up by 1 cycles.
+ - press `"e"` to speed up by 1 cycle.
  - press `"r"` to speed up by 10 cycles.

 **Assemble Champion**